Kander confirms bid for Kansas City mayor in a move already shaking up the ballot

 Jolie Justus, a 4th District councilwoman who was widely seen as a strong contender among the growing field of mayoral aspirants, confirmed on Sunday that she will instead run for re-election to her council seat.

 Justus was initially caught off guard when she learned that Kander was considering a mayoral bid.
 Justus announced her intention to run for mayor last year.
-Now she will run against a field of candidates who filed to run for her seat with the expectation that she was vying for mayor.
+Now she will run against a field of candidates who filed to run for her seat with the expectation she would be vying for mayor.
 That field includes Jared Campbell, Geoffrey Jolley and Matt Staub.

 "When I first learned he was interested, I was surprised like everyone else.
 To say I was not disappointed, yeah, I was disappointed," Justus told The Star on Sunday.
-"After I had an opportunity to think about what's most important to the city and what's most important to me and my family, it didn't take long to come to the conclusion that I want Kansas City to keep moving forward and this was the best path to do that."
+"After I had an opportunity to think about what's most important to the city and what's most important to me and my family, it didn't take long to come to the conclusion that I want Kansas City to keep moving forward, and this was the best path to do that."

 Justus said she and Kander would have drawn on similar bases of voters, donors and campaign volunteers.

-"The only way that I would have been able to differentiate myself from that is, I think not going negative, but it might have been divisive, I believe," Justus said.
+"The only way that I would have been able to differentiate myself from that is, I think, not going negative, but it might have been divisive, I believe," Justus said.

 Justus is now backing Kander's candidacy for mayor.
-Kander's campaign announcement includes endorsements from former Kansas City Mayor Kay Barnes, Missouri House Minority Leader Gail McCann Beatty, businesswoman CiCi Rojas and current Kansas City councilmembers Kevin McManus and Teresa Loar.
+Kander's campaign announcement includes endorsements from former Kansas City Mayor Kay Barnes, Missouri House Minority Leader Gail McCann Beatty, businesswoman CiCi Rojas and current Kansas City council members Kevin McManus and Teresa Loar.

-Kander's mayoral candidacy comes as a surprise as he has often been pegged to ambitions for higher public office.
-He served two terms in the Missouri House before serving one term as Missouri Secretary of State.
+Kander's mayoral candidacy comes as a surprise, as he has often been pegged to ambitions for higher public office.
+He served two terms in the Missouri House before serving one term as Missouri secretary of state.
 In 2016, Kander gave Sen. Roy Blunt, R-Mo., a close run for U.S. Senate in a year when Republicans otherwise pummeled Democrats up and down the federal and statewide ballot.

 Kander then formed Let America Vote, a voting rights advocacy nonprofit.
-Speculation about Kander's 2020 presidential ambitions abounded on the news in April that he hired Des Moines Register political reporter Jason Noble as national communications strategist for Let America Vote.
+Speculation about Kander's 2020 presidential ambitions abounded on the news in April that he had hired Des Moines Register political reporter Jason Noble as national communications strategist for Let America Vote.
 Politico interpreted Noble's hiring as a means to gain an inroad into Iowa's largest newspaper and an expansion of Kander's presence in a state that holds the nation's first presidential caucus.

 On Sunday, Kander waved off talks about higher political office.